Steps In Mortgage Application Process Leading To A Clear To Close

 - Now that you have all of your required documentation and you have selected your lender, it’s time to apply!

-Do not be alarmed if you are asked follow up questions or are requested to provide additional documentation based on items found on the credit report.
+Do not be alarmed if you are asked to follow up questions or are requested to provide additional documentation based on items found on the credit report.
 These requests are to ensure that all aspects have been reviewed and that your pre-approval is a solid approval.
 This is the work of a good, detailed loan officer.
+One of the main reasons for delays in the mortgage process is because borrowers turn in incomplete documents.
+Make sure all documents are complete, including blank pages.

 Steps In Mortgage Application Process: The Importance Of The Pre-Approval Letter